List of sailing ships of the Venetian navy

-This is a list of sailing ships of the Venetian Navy.
-From the Fifth Ottoman-Venetian War to the fall of the Republic of Venice in 1797, Venice maintained a good number of sailing warships, that formed the so-called Armada Grossa, opposed to the galley-based Armada Sottile.
+This is a list of sailing ships of the Venetian navy.
+From the Cretan War to the fall of the Republic of Venice in 1797, the Venetian Republic maintained a good number of sailing ships for its navy, which formed the so-called Armada Grossa, as opposed to the galley-based Armada Sottile.
 The vast majority of those ships were built in the Venetian Arsenal as some of its roofed shipbuilding docks were enlarged to allow construction of sailing vessels.

 Ships of the Line

 First-rate vessels

 According to the classification used in the Venetian navy, those primo rango ('first-rate') vessels comprised every two-decked ship armed with more than 62 guns.
 Usually, the ordnance varied from 68 to 74 guns, but the greatest part of those ships were 70-gun vessels.
 Since the second half of the 18th century and the appearance of the heavy frigates, the class comprised only ships with more than 68 guns, and those ships of the line were simply called "line vessels".